The Scarcity Principle in Action: Understanding the Psychology of UX Design

 How ethical is the scarcity principle?

-The scarcity principle is one of the many principles of persuasive design practices.
-The persuasive design uses these cognitive biases and behavioural science to influence decision-making.
 It meets the goals of users and businesses by giving cues for a faster decision-making process.
 The question of ethics comes into the picture when persuasive design becomes deceptive design where information is deliberately hidden like hidden costs, shaming users to buy a product, or use of false testimonials.

 Overdoing the use of the scarcity principle can also be dangerous.
 For example: If a sale deadline was today, but it continues tomorrow and the day after, users can feel betrayed.
 They will lose their trust.
 If they felt pressured to buy the product, they will seek a return, refund, or write negative reviews.
 All of this can make them never buy the product again.

-How can I use the scarcity principle in UX design?
+How can I use the Scarcity Principle in UX design?

 scarcity principle nykaa offers and discounts